pandas-dev/pandas/doc/source/timeseries.rst

 These frequency strings map to a :class:`DateOffset` object and its subclasses.
 A :class:`DateOffset` is similar to a :class:`Timedelta` that represents a duration of time but follows specific calendar duration rules.
+For example, a :class:`Timedelta` day will always increment ``datetimes`` by 24 hours, while a :class:`DateOffset` day will increment ``datetimes`` to the same time the next day whether a day represents 23, 24 or 25 hours due to daylight savings time.
 However, the following date offsets behave like :class:`Timedelta` and respect absolute time:

 * ``Hour``
 * ``Minute``